Sakthi-Developer/Social-Media-API---FastAPI/README.md

 We welcome contributions!
 If you'd like to contribute to this project, please follow our contributing guidelines.

-## License

------NONE-----

 ## Contact

 If you have questions or need further assistance, feel free to contact us at sakthir.developer@gmail.com.

-## Acknowledgments

-We'd like to thank the FastAPI community and all contributors.